 Brilliant Butterflies

-6th April 2022, by William Blessant
+6th April 2022, by William Bessant

 Despite its small size Foxley Wood hosts 25 different species of butterfly, which represents nearly half of the total number of butterfly species in the British Isles.
 These include Purple Hairstreak, White-letter Hairstreak and Silver-washed Fritillary.